ColinEberhardt/d3fc-technical-indicator/README.md

 *macd*.**fastPeriod**([*period*])

 Get/set the period of the 'fast' exponential moving average calculation performed by the generator.
-Defaults to 12.
+Can be specified as a number, or as a function of the supplied array of data.
+Defaults to `() => 12`.

 *macd*.**slowPeriod**([*period*])

 Get/set the period of the 'slow' exponential moving average calculation performed by the generator.
-Defaults to 29.
+Can be specified as a number, or as a function of the supplied array of data.
+Defaults to `() => 29`.

 *macd*.**signalPeriod**([*period*])

 Get/set the period of the 'signal' exponential moving average calculation performed by the generator.
-Defaults to 9.
+Can be specified as a number, or as a function of the supplied array of data.
+Defaults to `() => 9`.

 *macd*(*data*)